Hey everyone, here’s my web hosting recommendations aka, why I picked SiteGround and DreamHost to work with and why I recommend them to my customers.

 Experienced Bloggers And Online Business Owners

 If you’re a more experienced blogger or online business owner you may not need such personalized support and you’d rather get hosting that can handle more traffic — at around the same price.
-Instead of CPanel you’d trade it for a custom web-based hosting interface that’s sleek and powerful.

 Why To Avoid “Some Guy” Hosting